remolueoend/dyna-bookmarks/README.md

 To Read/Blogs/my fav blog
 To Read/Blogs/another blog
 ```
-* Directory nodes which themselves consist of a link will be rendered as their own bookmark
+* Directory nodes which themselves consist of a link, will be rendered as their own bookmark
 * Leaf nodes not consisting of a link will be ignored.
-* If a node is marked as checked on dynalist.io, the node and all its children are ignored.
+* If a node is marked as checked on dynalist.io, the node and its children are ignored.

 # Installation & Setup
 Either download an available binary from the [release](https://github.com/remolueoend/dyna-bookmarks/releases) page or use the [rustup](https://rustup.rs/) toolchain to build your own binary by running `cargo build --release` in this project directory.
 You'll find the binary under `./target/release/dyna-bookmarks`.